Head-directionality parameter: Typology

-Lehmann: Fundamental Principle of Placement
+Fundamental Principle of Placement

 Winfred P. Lehmann, expanding upon Greenberg's theory, proposed a Fundamental Principle of Placement (FPP) in 1973.
 The FPP states that the order of object and verb relative to each other in a language determines other features of that language's typology, beyond the features that Greenberg identified.

 Lehmann also believed that the subject is not a primary element of a sentence, and that the traditional six-order typology of languages should be reduced to just two, VO and OV, based on head-directionality alone.
-Thus, for example, SVO and VSO would be considered the same type in Lehmann’s classification system.
+Thus, for example, SVO and VSO would be considered the same type in Lehmann's classification system.

-Chomsky: principles and parameters
+Principles and parameters

 Noam Chomsky's Principles and Parameters theory in the 1980s introduced the idea that a small number of innate principles are common to every human language (e.g. phrases are oriented around heads), and that these general principles are subject to parametric variation (e.g. the order of heads and other phrasal components may differ).
 In this theory, the dependency relation between heads, complements, specifiers, and adjuncts is regulated by X-bar theory, proposed by Jackendoff in the 1970s.
 The complement is sister to the head, and they can be ordered in one of two ways.
 A head-complement order is called a head-initial structure, while a complement-head order is called a head-final structure.
 These are special cases of Tesnière's centripetal and centrifugal structures, since here only complements are considered, whereas Tesnière considered all types of dependents.

 In the principles and parameters theory, a head-directionality parameter is proposed as a way of classifying languages.
 A language which has head-initial structures is considered to be a head-initial language, and one which has head-final structures is considered to be a head-final language.
 It is found, however, that very few, if any, languages are entirely one direction or the other.
 Linguists have come up with a number of theories to explain the inconsistencies, sometimes positing a more consistent underlying order, with the phenomenon of phrasal movement being used to explain the surface deviations.